rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/running-database-migrations-on-deployment-for-fargate-containers.md

 Part and parcel of having database migrations is being able to run them at the correct time during the deployment process.
 With classic deployment methods, this may just be a case of adding a migration command just before or after the deployment command.

-However, if you're using CodeDeploy with CodePipeline for your deployment, you'll have noticed that there's no built-in functionality for database migrations as part of deployment.
-That's where the flexibility of CodePipeline comes into play.
+However, if you’re using CodeDeploy with CodePipeline for your deployment, you’ll have noticed that there’s no built-in functionality for database migrations as part of deployment.
+That’s where the flexibility of CodePipeline comes into play.

 ## CodePipeline to the rescue

 CodePipeline by definition exists to bring together disparate parts of SCM, build and deployment into a single place.
-In practice, this flexibility means you're free to add as many steps as you need in order to complete a deployment, in whichever order makes sense.
+In practice, this flexibility means you’re free to add as many steps as you need in order to complete a deployment, in whichever order makes sense.

 Normally, a minimal pipeline consists of a SCM source, a CodeBuild project that builds one or more artefacts, and a CodeDeploy project that deploys those artefacts to an AWS service (such as EC2 or ECS).

-Given the flexibility of pipelines, and the fact that CodeBuild is basically a script runner, it's trivial to add another CodeBuild project in the appropriate place that runs database migrations just before a CodeDeploy project deploys your code to staging or production.
+Given the flexibility of pipelines, and the fact that CodeBuild is basically a script runner, it’s trivial to add another CodeBuild project in the appropriate place that runs database migrations just before a CodeDeploy project deploys your code to staging or production.

 ![The database migration stage of the pipeline](/img/resolverblog/database-migrations-stage.png)